mgonzs13/esp32_ros/README.md

 # Copy the message package to the extra_packages directory
 cp -r esp32_msgs ~/Arduino/libraries/micro_ros_arduino/extras/library_generation/extra_packages

+# Modify the colcon.meta file to use the parameter server in micro_ros_arduino
+# You have to increase the max services to 6
+# Take a look at the provided colcon.meta file in this repository
+nano ~/Arduino/libraries/micro_ros_arduino/extras/library_generation/colcon.meta

 # Create the code for Arduino
 cd ~/Arduino/libraries/micro_ros_arduino
 docker run -it --rm -v $(pwd):/project --env MICROROS_LIBRARY_FOLDER=extras microros/micro_ros_static_library_builder:humble